 Often, when cooking with a smoker, you need to cook or smoke your food for hours at a time.
 This includes meats such as brisket and ribs.
 However, this can be difficult if you’re unsure how to maximize the performance of your cooking wood and ensure the fire burns efficiently for as long as required.
-Here are five ways to make your firewood burn longer.
+Here are five ways on how to make your firewood burn longer.

 #1 Pace Your Firewood